August 31, 2018

 First, though, let's answer the question at hand: Is Sarasota's drinking water safe?

 Want peace of mind when it comes to the quality of your drinking water?
-Contact us about installing a water filtration system in your Sarasota home.
+Contact us about installing a water filtration system in your Florida home.

 The short answer?
 According to official testing, yes, our drinking water is safe.